 Description of threat event analysis

-The Threat Event Analysis section displays the attack events on your website and the attacks blocked by WAF.
-Then, you can understand the threats to your website and how to handle these threats.
+The Threat Event Analysis section displays the attack events on your website and the attacks that are blocked by WAF.
+This helps you understand the threats to your website and handle these threats.

 - Source IP Address: displays the top 5 IP addresses that initiate the most attacks.